ectrc/snow/readme.md

 - **XMPP** For interacting with friends, parties and gifting.
 - **Friends** On every build, this will allow for adding, removing and blocking friends.
 - **Party System V2** This replaces the legacy xmpp driven party system.
+- **Automatic Item Shop** Will automatically update the item shop for the day, for all builds.
 - **Gifting** Of any item shop entry to any friend.
 - **Locker Loadouts** On seasons 12 onwards, this allows for the saving and loading of multiple locker presets.
 - **Item Refunding** Of previous shop purchases, will use a refund ticket if refunded in time.
-- **Universal Item Shop** Works on all builds and will be updated every 24 hours.
 - **Client Settings Storage** Uses amazon buckets to store client settings.
 - **Support A Creator 5%** Use any display name and each purchase will give them 5% of the vbucks spent.
 - **Discord Bot** Very useful to control players, their inventory and their settings